 High Modulus Carbon Tubing

-Very high stiffness ◾ Strength similar to standard modulus ◾ Ideal for minimal bending and fast response
+Very high stiffness ◾ Great thermal conductivity ◾ Strength similar to standard modulus carbon tubes ◾ Ideal for minimal bending

-- Most commonly used to measure "How Stiff" a tube or plate is
+- Most commonly used to measure the stiffness of a tube or plate

 - Units used are typically in msi (million pounds per square inch)

-- Considering a tube/plate with exactly the same "layup / fiber orientation", the higher the modulus, the lower the deflection or bend
+- If tubes (or plates) have the exactly the same layup and fiber orientation, the higher the modulus, the lower the deflection or bend

 - Units used are typically shared in ksi (thousand pounds per square inch)